Charophyta

-Charophyta (/kəˈrɒfᵻtə, ˌkærəˈfaɪtə/) is a group of freshwater green algae, called charophytes (/ˈkærəˌfaɪts/), sometimes treated as a division, yet also as a superdivision or an unranked clade.
-The terrestrial plants, the Embryophyta emerged within Charophyta, possibly from terrestrial unicellular charophytes, with the class Zygnematophyceae as a sister group.
+Charophyta (/kəˈrɒfᵻtə, ˌkærəˈfaɪtə/) is a paraphyletic group of freshwater green algae, called charophytes (/ˈkærəˌfaɪts/), sometimes treated as a division, yet also as a superdivision.
+The terrestrial plants, the Embryophyta emerged deep within Charophyta, possibly from terrestrial unicellular charophytes, with the class Zygnematophyceae as a sister group.

-The clade Streptophyta may be formed by placing Embryophyta within the Charophyta.
-The Embryophyta may already be included in the Charophyta, in which case it is a synonym of the Streptophyta.
+With the Embryophyta now cladistically placed in the Charophyta, it is a synonym of Streptophyta.
 The sister group of the charophytes are the Chlorophyta.
 In some charophyte groups, such as the Zygnematophyceae or conjugating green algae, flagella are absent and sexual reproduction does not involve free-swimming flagellate sperm.
 Flagellate sperm, however, are found in stoneworts (Charales) and Coleochaetales, orders of parenchymatous charophytes that are the closest relatives of the land plants, where flagellate sperm are also present in all except the conifers and flowering plants.
 Fossil stoneworts of early Devonian age that are similar to those of the present day have been described from the Rhynie chert of Scotland.
 Somewhat different charophytes have also been collected from the Late Devonian (Famennian) Waterloo Farm lagerstätte of South Africa.
 These include two species each of Octochara and Hexachara, which are the oldest fossils of Charophyte axes bearing in situ oogonia.

-The name comes from the genus Chara.
+The name comes from the genus Chara, but the finding that the Embryophyta actually emerged in them has not resulted in a much more restricted meaning of the Charophyta, namely to a much smaller side branch.
+This more restricted group corresponds to the Charophyceae.